-(Their first appearance) one cold spring morning, before the buds on the fruit trees had begun to swell, shortly after sunrise when there was still frost in the air was like an invaking army.
-They pre-empted every perch a bird could occupy on and around the apple tree.
-The smaller birds vanished; only three or four intrepid robins were able to hold their own on the far side of the pool against the hoard of jays.
-The tree was loaded with dark gray-blue birds; they swarmed over the feeder, pushing and shoving and pecking at one another each intent on holding his place, and on the ground other jays crowded shoulder to shoulder to gobble up the seeds that rained down, spilled by the greedy ones above.
-Now, on early spring mornings in the northern New Mexico mountains when frost still edges the air and the buds on the fruit trees have scarcely begun to swell, bands of pinion jays come to a feeder on my terrace.
-Scon they will start their courting, pairing, and nest building, and then they will disappear.
+Now, on early spring mornings in the northern New Mexico mountains when frost still edges the air and the buds on the fruit trees have scarcely begun to sw@ll, bands of pinion jays come to a feeder on my terrace.
+Soon they will start their courting, pairing, and nest building, and then they will disappear.
 When the flocks return in late summer, the new generation of jays will be fully fledged.

 This spring, after a winter away from home, I hung the feeder from a dwarf apple tree growing beside a small goldfish pond which is heated against freezing during the cold months.
-Bobins drink from and bathe in the pond all the year around together with finches and sparrows.
-When firststill adget the gir and the bud so with Front trees had scarcely begun together with finches and sparrows.
-When firststill adget the gir and the bud so with Front trees had scarcely begun together such a sparrows.
-Bobins drink for an and sparrows.
-Bobins drink finches and sparrows.
-Bobins drink for an and sparrows.
-Bobins drink for a sparrows are bud so with the bud so with the swell, Bobins drink for suprise one morning, the jays appeared like an invading army.
+Robins drink from and bathe in the pond all the year around together with finches and sparrows.

+Shortly after sunrise one morning, the jays appeared like an invading army.
 They took every place a bird could occupy on and around the tree.
-The finches and sparrows vanished; only three or four intrepidnrobins held their own against the heard of mys on the far side of the pool.
-The tree was loaded with Dark gray-blue jays; they swarmed over the feeder, pushing and shoving and pecking at one another, each intent on holding his place; on the ground other jays crowded shoulder to shoulder goobbling the seeds that rained down, spilled by the greedy birds above.
+The finches and sparrows vanished; only three or four intrepidnrobins held their own against the hoard of jays on the far side of the pool.
+The tree was loaded with dark gray-blue jays; they swarmed over the feeder, pushing and shoving and pecking at one another, each intent on holding his place; on the ground other jays crowded shoulder to shoulder gobbling the seeds that rained down, spilled by the greedy birds above.

-At the feeder and on the surrounding branches a continuous change took place between the surfeited birds and the unsatisfied maintain fla flat. ones insisting on a share.
-Amid a cacophony of expostulatory mewing, clucking; and chattering, those holding favorable perches their comrades'

-fought, the attempts of their comrades to displace them.
-Against the recently risen sun, the flashing wings of fluttering birds, of birds planing in for a lending and birds taking off, filled the apple tree with a scintillations of light from translucent feathers washed of all colors
+At the feeder and on the surrounding branches a continuous change took place between the surfeited birds and the unsatisfied ones insisting on a share.
+Amid a cacophony of expostulatory mewing, clucking, and chattering, those holding favorable perches fought the attempts of their comrades to displace them.
+Against the recently risen sun, the flashing wings of fluttering birds, of birds planing in for a landing and birds taking off, filled the apple tree with a scintillation of light from translucent feathers washed of all colors

-As I watched this incredible display of aerial agility, I thought how wonderful are birds, each species, from the albatross to the hummingbird, so perfectly adapted according to it Unlike our clumsy mechanical inventions they seldom meet with accidents.
-Only when confronted by the structures and traps and poisons of men do they suffer mishap, to in the course of evolution they have adapted to most possible combinations of environments.
-There are the frigate birds at home almost exclusively on the wing: there are the petrels who divide their time between air and water with only minimal use of land; there are the oilbirds who live in the perpetual darkness of caves from which they emerge only at night; there are the gallinaceous birds, who live in marshes, for whom flight seems to have great effort as it has for the roadrunner, a ground inhabiting cuckoo; there are the penguins whe have abandoned flight in the atmosphere for what can best be described as flight in the sea: and there are. the odd flightless species, such as the ostrich and the kiwi, who live exclusively on land.
+As I watched this incredible display of aerial agility, I thought how wonderful are birds, each species from the albatross to the hummingbird so perfectly adapted according to its needs.
+Unlike our clumsy mechanical inventions they seldom meet with accidents.
+Only when confronted by the structures and traps and poisons of men do they suffer mishap.
+In the course of evolution they have adapted to most possible combinations of environments.
+There are the frigate birds at home almost exclusively on the wing: there are the petrels who divide their time between air and water with only minimal use of land; there are the oilbirds who live in the perpetual darkness of caves from which they emerge only at night; there are the gallinaceous birds who live in marshes, for whom flight seems to have become a great effort as it has for the roadrunner, a ground inhabiting cuckoo; there are the penguins who have abandoned flight in the atmosphere for what can best be described as flight in the sea; and there are the odd flightless species, such as the ostrich and the kiwi, who live exclusively on land.